top of page

 Other Researchers: Robin Johnsson, Farley Connelly

-Vocal communication in New Zealand Fantails (Rhipidura fuliginosa) | 2019 - 2020
+Vocal communication in New Zealand Fantails (Rhipidura fuliginosa) | 2019 - 2020 - Auckland, New Zealand

 New Zealand fantails - pīwakawaka - are known for being curious and for their distinctive song and display.
 The aim of this project was to investigate whether males and females have distinct song complexities.